 Topper-tested takeaways for Class 12 Biology Subject Hub

-- Use the hub to plan your year-long study calendar; the seven resource types listed above each map to a distinct phase of preparation.
+- Use the hub to plan your year-long study calendar.
+The seven resource types above each fit a different phase of prep.

-- The Genetics and Evolution block carries 20 of the 70-mark paper; allocate a proportionally larger study window to those chapters.
+- The Genetics and Evolution block carries 20 of the 70 marks.
+Give those chapters a bigger study window.

-- Bookmark the hub itself; the centralised chapter index is the fastest navigation surface for finding any chapter's any resource type during revision.
+- Bookmark the hub itself.
+The single chapter index is the fastest way to find any chapter's resource during revision.

 Class 12 Biology FAQs